Call us! 208.261.2520

 20 Week Anatomy Survey (19 – 25 weeks gestation)

-Our Complete 20 Week Survey is a detailed assessment of your unborn baby’s anatomy.
+Our complete 20 Week Anatomy Survey provides a detailed assessment of your unborn baby’s anatomy.
 Careful and correct measurements are obtained of the head, abdomen and femur to determine gestational age, due date, and weight.
-Anatomic structures such as the brain, spine, heart, and abdominal organs are evaluated to determine the health of your developing child and to check for problems such as spina bifida, cardiac septal defects, and limb abnormalities.
-Level 2 fetal surveys include a number of other specific measurements and images for the reading radiologist.
-All anatomic surveys include an evaluation of amniotic fluid, placenta and cervix.
+Anatomic structures such as the brain, spine, heart, and abdominal organs are evaluated to determine the health of your developing child and to check for potential abnormalities, such as spina bifida, heart malformations or other concerns.
+Dozens of specific measurements and images are obtained for our radiologist's review.
+All 20 week anatomy surveys include an evaluation of amniotic fluid volume, placenta and cervix.
 Our radiologist’s report will be faxed or emailed via secure link to your provider, generally within 24 hours.
-Give us a call to schedule your baby's anatomic survey!
+We have plenty of comfortable seating in our largest scanning room.
+Bring baby's siblings and your other loved ones and enjoy viewing our 100 inch screen together while we obtain all your images!
+Can we guarantee you'll receive the best bang for your buck at Coeur d'Alene Ultrasound?
+Indeed we can.
+It is common practice to bill for costly follow up visits because certain heart views or other anatomy could not be properly evaluated 'due to the baby's position' (or other excuse).
+Occasionally we'll need to charge a minimum fee to follow up on a low-lying placenta's proximity to the cervix or another possible concern which requires the passage of time.
+Those scenarios are outside of our control.
+But as far as we know, we're the only imaging center in the country who will give you a free follow-up scan if we're unable to obtain all the images necessary to complete the anatomy survey on your first visit!
+Give us a call to schedule your baby's anatomy survey!

 Return to top